quantified-uncertainty/fit-beta/README.md

 ## About

-This package provides code for finding a beta distribution whose confidence interval is the one you desire
+This package provides code for finding a beta distribution whose confidence interval is the one you desire.
+Native to node javascript, it can also be called from other programming languages by querying an endpoint.

-## Installation
+## Usage

+### Usage in Node

+Install with:

 ```
 yarn add fit-beta
 # npm install fit-beta
 ```

-## Usage

-### Usage in Nodejs.

-Set `"type": "module",` in your package json, then:
+Then set `"type": "module",` in your package json.

+Then:

 ```js
 import {find_beta_from_ci} from 'fit-beta'